-2. Situational Objective
+2. Situational Competency

-A situational objective is a relatively open-ended objective that outlines the major phases of a learning situation in which a student is placed.
-It allows for output and results to vary from one student to another.
-Situational objectives consist of the following components:
+A situational competency describes the situation in which students are placed to acquire learning, and allows for actions and results to vary from one student to another.
+It consists of the following features:

-- The statement of the competency, which is the result of the job analysis, the general goals of the program and other determinants. - The elements of the competency, which outline the essential aspects of the competency and ensure a better understanding of the expected outcome. - The learning context, which provides a broad outline of the learning situation designed to help the students develop the required competency.
-It is normally divided into three phases of learning: - information - participation - synthesis - The instructional guidelines, which provide guidelines and means to ensure that learning takes place and that the context in which it occurs is always the same.
-These guidelines may include general principles or specific procedures. - The participation criteria, which describe requirements the students must fulfill when participating in the learning activities.
+- The statement of the competency, which is the result of the job analysis, the orientations and general goals of vocational training and other determinants. - The elements of the competency, which outline the essential aspects of the competency and ensure a better understanding of the competency with respect to the expected outcome.
+The elements of the competency are at the centre of fundamental to the implementation of the learning situation. - The learning context, which provides a broad outline of the learning situation designed to help the students develop the required competency.
+It is normally divided into three key phases of learning: information, participation and synthesis. - The instructional guidelines, which provide reference points and means for teachers to ensure that learning takes place and that the context in which it occurs is always the same.
+These guidelines may include general principles or specific procedures. - The participation criteria, which describe requirements that the students must meet when participating in learning activities.
 They focus on how the students take part in the activities rather than on the results obtained.
-Participation criteria are normally provided for each phase of the learning context.
+Participation criteria are normally provided for each phase of the learning situation.